HERMES-SOC/hermes_core/docs/user-guide/cdf_format_guide.rst

 4.1 Required Global Attributes
 --------------------------------------

-The following global attributes are required with HERMES data products.
-HERMES- specific values are provided where applicable.
+The following global attributes shown in Table 4-1 are required with HERMES data products.
+HERMES-specific values are provided where applicable.
+For each attribute the following information is provided:

+* description: (`str`) A brief description of the attribute
+* default: (`str`) The default value used if none is provided
+* derived: (`bool`) Whether the attibute can be derived by the HERMES :py:class:`~hermes_core.util.schema.CDFSchema` class
+* required: (`bool`) Whether the attribute is required by HERMES standards
+* validate: (`bool`) Whether the attribute is included in the :py:func:`~hermes_core.util.validation.validate` checks (Note, not all attributes that are required are validated)
+* overwrite: (`bool`) Whether the :py:class:`~hermes_core.util.schema.CDFSchema`
+  attribute derivations will overwrite an existing attribute value with an updated attribute value from the derivation process.

-.. csv-table:: HERMES Global Metadata Schema
+.. csv-table:: Table 4-1: Required Global Attributes
    :file: global_attributes.csv
    :widths: 30, 70, 30, 30, 30, 30, 30
    :header-rows: 1